pokt-network/pocket-core/CONTRIBUTING.md

 #### Communicating proposals

 The first step towards contribution is to effectively propose your change by opening up a new issue using the **Contribution Proposal** issue template.
 Communicating your proposal effectively will be of the upmost importance throughout the lifecycle of your contribution, so make sure your description is clear and concise.
+Feel free to also use the `#core-research` channel in our [Official Discord server](https://bit.ly/POKTARCADEdscrd) to ask any questions regarding the proposal you want to make to the repository.

 #### Consensus-breaking changes